logzio/memory-cacher/README.md

 # memory-cacher

 ## Usage
-  warper for the memory-cache with one a getOrSet that will get the cached value if it exists otherwise will set the return value from the cb
+  warper for the memory-cache with one a getCached that will get the cached value if it exists otherwise will set the return value from the cb
 ```javascript